Even after years of learning it in school, grammar is just one of those things people still mess up.

 It's easy for little grammar mistakes to slip by -- especially when you're self-editing.
 But how do you prevent grammatical errors if you're not even aware you're making them?

-So read through the rest of the post and see which mistakes resonate with you the most.
-Make a mental note to avoid that mistake in the future -- or heck, even bookmark this blog post to remind yourself of them over and over and over again.
+Why, by reading posts like this, of course. ;) So read through this post and see which common grammar mistakes resonate with you the most.
+Make a mental note to avoid that mistake in the future, or heck, just bookmark this blog post to remind yourself of them over and over (and over) again.

 1) They're vs. Their vs. There

 One's a contraction for "they are" (they're), one refers to something owned by a group (their), and one refers to a place (there).
 You know the difference among the three -- just make sure you triple check that you're using the right ones in the right places at the right times.
 I find it's helpful to search through my posts (try control + F on PC or command + F on Mac) for those words and check that they're being used in the right context.